 The largest expense against the loss ratio for the commercial book will be the claims spend.
 As such, it is imperative that the claims operation is managed with care and skill to keep the cost of both the operational and indemnity spend to a minimum.
-The cost controls, whilst seeking to minimise unnecessary costs, must ensure that the 'Service provided to the customer is competent, efficient, and responsive and treats the customer fairly' (CII study text, 820 Advanced Claims, 2015).
+The cost controls, whilst seeking to minimise unnecessary costs, must also ensure that the claims function is "viewed as an important strategic activity with the capacity to add real value to the business.
+Claims are the heartbeat of an insurance business and can deliver huge value both in reducing costs, which can be passed to customers in lower premium prices, and in being the "moment of truth" in the customer value proposition and experience."
+(Francis and Butler, 2010).

-Operational costs include matters such as office space, information technology (IT) systems including the claims system, infrastructure and staffing costs.
-Operational decisions will inform and be informed by the cost control strategy.
-For example, an operational decision was made to locate the claims team within the City of London.
-The interconnected claims and underwriting team promotes dialogue around policy intention, risk management and controls that save costs.
+Operational costs include matters such as office space, staffing costs and IT systems including the claims system and infrastructure.
+Operational decisions will inform and be informed by the cost control management.
+For example, several years ago an operational decision was made to locate the claims team in the City of London, with the underwriters.
+The interconnected claims and underwriting team promotes dialogue around policy intention, risk managementand controls that both saves costs and promotes business.